-"The collaboration with Starrag Vuadens has enabled us to take a huge step forward in the process to internalise key competencies."
+"The collaboration with Starrag Vuadens has enabled us to take a huge step forward in the process to internalize key competencies."

-"The Starrag machine can easily process complex workpieces with edges up to 3,000 mm in length and weighing as much as 8,000 kg."
+"The Starrag machine can easily process complex workpieces with edges up to 118 in.
+(3,000 mm) in length and weighing as much as 17,637 lb.
+(8,000 kg)."